Val Cenis Course

 Rates

-The Gaule de Val Cenis card alone is not enough; you must also have a valid fishing license issued by an AAPPMA.
+The Gaule de Val Cenis alone is not enough; you must also have a valid fishing license issued by an AAPPMA.

 Day pass: €15